 Fresh rice paper rolls are a delicious Vietnamese dish that you can easily make at home.
 These wraps are filled with colorful vegetables and tofu, making them a perfect option for a midday snack or meal.
 Just remember to avoid dipping sauces that contain wheat, such as soy sauce.
 Once you try these rolls, you’ll be hooked and want to enjoy them countless times.

 When ordering from a street stall, it is important to clarify that you want rice noodles instead of white noodles or yellow noodles.
-This confusion is more common in than in .
+This confusion is more common in Cambodia than in Vietnam.
 To avoid any misunderstandings, it is recommended to avoid ordering fried noodles.

 Malaysia/Singapore

-In and Singapore's major cities, there are numerous chain supermarkets like Cold Storage and I Sedan that offer a wide selection of gluten-free products imported from , the UK, and the US.
+In Malaysia and Singapore‘s major cities, there are numerous chain supermarkets like Cold Storage and I Sedan that offer a wide selection of gluten-free products imported from Australia, the UK, and the US.

 When travelling, it’s helpful to pack gluten-free cereals, crackers, biscuits, chips, and snack bars.
 These items are especially useful if your accommodation doesn’t provide breakfast.
 While they may not be the healthiest options, they are convenient for on-the-go snacking or for bringing along on day trips or long bus or train journeys.